Five questions all employers need to ask in marketing interviews

 5. What do you like doing outside of work?

 Remember that with any position you are recruiting for, it is important to consider how that person will fit in with your current team.
-It’s good to get an overview of what they are like outside of the office to establish how well they are likely to get on with the rest of the team they will be working in.
-Hiring people who don’t fit with the team can jeopardise morale.
+It’s good to get an overview of what they are like outside of work to establish how well they are likely to get on with their potential colleagues.
+Hiring people who don’t fit with the existing team can jeopardise morale.